 First of all, we invite companies to express their view again on whether CN or RAN.

 Q1.1: Should UE grouping be considered as a kind of paging enhancement for UE power saving?
+Should it be assigned by CN or RAN?